kernel-community/kernel/docs/track-gaming/module-2/core.md

 ## 🏄‍♂️ Riding The Wave

 Or maybe we'll look back and see that Web 3 was the next big wipeout.
-There's no shortage of these in the timeline as well: [The PSP Mini](./crafted/#psp-mini-falls), the Star Wars: The Old Republic MMO, the [ill-fated Ouya](./crafted/#the-ouya-kickstarter).
+There's no shortage of these in the timeline as well: [The PSP Mini](../crafted/#psp-mini-falls), the _Star Wars: The Old Republic MMO_, the [ill-fated Ouya](../crafted/#the-ouya-kickstarter).

 It could also be something in between, a blip of momentary success like Habbo Hotel, Neopets, or The [Toys-to-Life genre](./crafted/#the-toys-to-life-bubble) popularized by Skylanders.

-A common thread through these successes is when a game becomes, to use another outdated term, the *killer app*.
+Another way to identify important patterns is to ask how and why a game becomes, to use another outdated term, the *killer app*.
 What Angry Birds was for the iPhone, Farmville was for Social Games, and Pokemon Go was for AR.
 These games were the perfect conflux of platform and game, when the content was so suited for the medium that it affected the platform's trajectory.

 ## On Platforms and Meaningful Change

-One last pattern to point out is even as game developers are able to become massively successful with one game, the industry will eventually consolidate value around aggregators and platforms.
+One last pattern to point out is that, even as game developers are able to become massively successful with one game, the industry will eventually consolidate value around aggregators and platforms.
 As each technology cycle matures, it's the publishers like Tencent and the platforms like the App Store which become the arbiters of success.
-We can see this in the App Store rankings, which [for more than 4 years](./curated/#3-disruptive-game-design-trends-to-look-forward-to-in-2020) have largely stayed the same.
+We can see this in the App Store rankings, which [for more than 4 years](../curated/#3-disruptive-game-design-trends-to-look-forward-to-in-2020) have largely stayed the same.

 <div class="lightbulb">
 💡 Meaningful change comes from how technologies or start ups change the power dynamics of the industry itself.